You’ll find links to version specific FAQs at the bottom of this page.

 Screenly OSE also requires:

-The quickest way to get started is to purchase a pre-configured Screenly device from our partner Pi Supply:
+The quickest way to get started is to purchase a pre-configured Screenly device from one of our distributors.

 These kits include everything you need to get started with Screenly.

-Alternatively, you can purchase the hardware directly from one of the official resellers listed on the Rasperry Pi website.
+Alternatively, you can purchase the hardware directly from one of the official resellers listed on the Rasberry Pi website.

 In theory you could, but it isn’t supported.